transferwise/pipelinewise/_sources/connectors/taps/oracle.rst.txt

 '''''''''''''''''''''''''''''

 PipelineWise configures every tap with a common structured YAML file format.
-A sample YAML for Postgres replication can be generated into a project directory by following the steps in the :ref:`generating_pipelines` section.
+A sample YAML for Oracle replication can be generated into a project directory by following the steps in the :ref:`generating_pipelines` section.

 Example YAML for ``tap-oracle``: